 Bell’s palsy is a primary cause of facial paralysis in the United States.
 It results in immediate facial paralysis that generally disappears on its own within about three months of an initial diagnosis.
 Comparatively, synkinesis may occur after Bell’s palsy.

-If a Bell’s palsy patient’s facial paralysis lingers for eight months or longer, a consultation with Dr. Azizzadeh is key.
+If a Bell’s palsy patient’s facial paralysis symptoms linger for eight months or longer, a consultation with Dr. Azizzadeh is key.
 At this point, Dr. Azizzadeh can analyze a Bell’s palsy patient and find out if he or she is dealing with synkinesis.
-Then, he can craft a custom treatment to address the patient’s facial paralysis.
+Then, Dr. Azizzadeh can craft a custom Facial Synkinesis treatment to address his patient’s facial paralysis.

 What are the symptoms of synkinesis?